-A guide to problems, costs, maintenance and repair for your 1998 Ford Windstar
+A guide to repairs, service, and maintenance costs for your 1998 Ford Windstar

 The engine oil pan gasket can develop a leak.
 Leaking oil may accumulate on the exhaust system resulting in a burning smell.
 Replacing the gasket should correct this leak.

 I was investagating the ABS indicator light on the van and why it stays on.
 During this time I was going through and fixing a few other things that had stopped working and one of them was the drivers side door power lock and also the passenger side power door lock, I aslo had trouble with the interior lights flashing while I was driving.
 I decide to change the lock assemble in both front doors to fix the power lock feature and be able to use t...

 1998 Ford Windstar Questions3.8 V6 Windstar engine has a knock/rattle.
 (1 answer)

 Happens most/loudest when at idle under load when a/c is running.
 Up above idle, sound goes away.
 Relatively high frequency, pretty sure not rod knock, it's too fast for that.
 Alternator is 2 weeks old, idler pulley approx 6 months.
 Been in engine compartment, and under vehicle, but its one ...